tresoldi/dafsa/README.md

 The primary difference between DAFSA and tries is that suffix and infix redundancy is eliminated, as in the example of Figure 1 (from the linked Wikipedia article) storing the set of strings `"tap"`, `"taps"`, `"top"`, and `"tops"`.
 Even though DAFSAs cannot be used to store precise frequency information, given that terminal nodes can be reached by multiple paths, they allow to estimate the sampling frequency; being acyclic, they can also reject any sequence not included in the training.
 Fuzzy extensions will allow to estimate the sampling probability of unobserved sequences.

 ## Changelog

+Version 0.2:
+  - Added support for weighted edges
+  - Added Graphviz export and generation
+  - Added support for non-character tokens
+  - Refined minimization method, which repeated until completion or can be skipped
+  - Added some examples in the resources, also used for test data

 Version 0.1: